-In general, a newer version of InnoDB may create a table or index that cannot safely be read or written with a prior version of InnoDB without risk of crashes, hangs, wrong results or corruptions.
-InnoDB 1.1 includes a mechanism to guard against these conditions, and to help preserve compatibility among database files and versions of InnoDB.
+In general, a newer version of InnoDB may create a table or index that cannot safely be read or written with an older version of InnoDB without risk of crashes, hangs, wrong results or corruptions.
+MySQL 5.5 and higher with InnoDB includes a mechanism to guard against these conditions, and to help preserve compatibility among database files and versions of InnoDB.
 This mechanism lets you take advantage of some new features of an InnoDB release (such as performance improvements and bug fixes), and still preserve the option of using your database with a prior version of InnoDB, by preventing accidental use of new features that create downward-incompatible disk files.

 The only way to “downgrade” an InnoDB tablespace to

 statement, as described in

-in Section 22.214.171.124, “Downgrading the File Format”.
+Section 14.13.4, “Downgrading the File Format”.